9dots/9dots.io-pages/P3M3ao6.md

 2. Show students how to properly lift a microscope (not that students should be doing this).
 Lift the microscope with one hand firmly holding the arm and the other hand underneath the base.

-3. Provide students with the following diagram in the Microscope Day 1: Handout4.
+3. Provide students with the following diagram in the Microscope Day 1: Handout.

 4. Quickly review each component (define later) with students.